vanialin/ct_rt_hk/README.md

 Please refer to the data provided in the "source data" file for data used to generate results in Figure 1 and 2.

-Other individual patient data are not provided due to data consent with relevant party but data strucure is noted by variable explanation within each script.
+Other individual patient data are not provided due to data consent with relevant party but variable explanation is written within each script to facilitate interpretation.